-- 1. Unpack the distribution.
+- 1. Download the binary distribution for your JDK version. - Unpack the distribution.
 Add the jar file to your classpath.
-A convenient way to use the jar on Linux is to simply drop it into the FOP lib directory, it will be automatically picked up by fop.sh. - Open the java.security file and add security.provider.6=org.bouncycastle.jce.provider.BouncyCastleProvider, preferably at the end of the block defining the other crypto providers.
+A convenient way to use the jar on Linux is to simply drop it into the FOP lib directory, it will be automatically picked up by fop. sh. - Open the java.security file and add security.provider.6=org.bouncycastle.jce.provider.BouncyCastleProvider, preferably at the end of the block defining the other crypto providers.
 For JDK 1.4 this is detailed on Sun's web site.

-If you have any experience with Mozilla JSS or any other cryptography provider, please post it to the fop-user list.
+If you have any of fop-user list. experience with Mozilla JSS or a ny other cryptogra phy provider, please e post it to the